iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 cp dataset/cloudcoin_2019-10-29.zip iexec_in/. ; docker run -v `pwd`/iexec_in:/iexec_in -v `pwd`/iexec_out:/iexec_out -e IEXEC_DATASET_FILENAME="cloudcoin_2019-10-29.zip" iexechub/cloudcoin
 ```

-### Improve the security for the access to the dataset:
+### Encrypt the dataset to secure your dataset usage:

-Use dataset encryption and whitelisting of application
 The data registration workflow is similar.
+Note, in real case, you should also white listing of application on trusted workerpool.

 ```
 iexec dataset init --encrypted